Ruthvek1/Brain-Tumor-MRI-Analysis-Classification-Segmentation/README.md

 | AlexNet | ~61% | ~0.38 |
 | **InceptionV3** | **82.49%** | **0.83** |

-(Note: F1-Score from the original notebook was low due to an evaluation error; the 0.83 score is from the final, corrected script's classification report.)

 ### Segmentation & Combined Results

-The U-Net model successfully learns to produce precise binary masks for the tumor regions.
-The final Streamlit application successfully combines both models into a single diagnostic tool.
-The app provides the classification (e.g., "Glioma Tumor") and displays the segmented mask overlaid on the original image.
-It then uses the pixel count of the mask to provide a quantitative size calculation.
+The U-Net model is effective in learning to give accurate binary masks of the tumor regions.
+The Final Streamlit app manages to merge both the models in one diagnostic tool.
+The app offers the classification (e.g., Glioma Tumor) and the segmented mask is also presented over the original image.
+It then counts the number of pixels of the mask to give more of a quantitative size number.

 | Original Image | Ground Truth Mask | Final App Prediction |
 | :---: | :---: | :---: |